Are you on a quest for better health and nutritional balance? Delve into the intricacies of nutrient balance ratios in our in-depth analysis.

 Synergistic Interactions of Micronutrients

 The body requires thirteen essential vitamins and thirteen essential minerals.
 While each has its own unique role, they also work together to carry out specific functions.
 In addition, individual vitamins and minerals have strong relationships with one or multiple vitamins or minerals, especially those of a similar size.

 - synergistic: where consuming one nutrient increases the effectiveness of another,

-- antagonistic: where consuming one nutrient decreases the efficacy of another, or
+- antagonistic: where consuming one nutrient decreases the efficacy of another or

-depending on the nutrients in question.
+- both, depending on the nutrients in question.